 Looking at all the evidence on gluten in relation to Hashimoto's, we see this: it's not bad for everyone, but it is a very big deal for some.
 If you're feeling crappy and appear to have normal labs, it might be worth a try, right?

 Hashimoto's and hypothyroidism are so complicated, and food is just one variable that may be at play for you.
-If you tried going off gluten and you still didn’t feel better, something else is clearly at the root for your case – beyond bread.
+If you tried going off gluten and you still didn’t feel better, something else is clearly at the root for your case—beyond bread.

-Estrogen and testosterone issues will affect the levels of free T3, meaning you get less active hormone to work on your cells.
+Estrogen and testosterone issues will affect the levels of free T3, meaning you get less active hormones to work on your cells.
 Again, not much to do with gluten, but it's another way you could still be feeling badly.

-I can't stress it enough that going gluten-free will not be every woman's solution for thyroid symptoms, but the evidence is strong enough to warrant at least a trial period off of it.
+I can't stress enough that going gluten-free will not be every woman's solution for thyroid symptoms, but the evidence is strong enough to warrant at least a trial period off of it.
 In my practice—which is almost exclusively women with Hashimoto's—nine times out of 10 they get at least a small, but noticeable improvement.

 My approach to this stuff is always to do what will help you be better.
 Consider other foods that may aggravate you specifically.
 For example I have some patients who are so sensitive to guar gum (found in a lot of packaged foods) that it totally wrecks them.
 Who knew?
 There could be foods other than gluten causing way bigger issues for you.
-Most importantly, don't forget that it may not even be the food, it may be the many other points of trouble along the thyroid cascade— from brain, to thyroid production, to liver conversion, to protein binding globulins, to healthy thyroid receptors —that may be the thing that will help you feel better.
+Most importantly, don't forget that it may not even be the food, it may be the many other points of trouble along the thyroid cascade—from brain, to thyroid production, to liver conversion, to protein binding globulins, to healthy thyroid receptors—that may be the thing that will help you feel better.

 So, if you're not feeling better from going off gluten, don't give up.
 There are lots of other avenues to explore to help you feel great again.

-To know for sure, you can get reliable testing through Cyrex labs “Array 3” tests for multiple ways you can react to gluten (well beyond Celiac) and “Array 4” tests pretty much everything else: gluten free grains, dairy, soy, egg, and common ingredients in gluten free products such as tapioca and teff.
+To know for sure, you can get reliable testing through Cyrex labs.
+“Array 3” tests for multiple ways you can react to gluten (well beyond Celiac) and “Array 4” tests pretty much everything else: gluten-free grains, dairy, soy, egg, and common ingredients in gluten-free products such as tapioca and teff.

 Feeling worse meaning: worsening of any hypothyroid symptoms, gas/bloating, diarrhea/constipation, skin breakouts, anxiety, sleepiness, etc.

 Finally, avoid anything that makes your blood sugar less stable.
-Blood sugar swings puts the heat on the adrenals and in time that heat toasts the thyroid as well.
+Blood sugar swings puts the heat on the adrenals, and in time that heat toasts the thyroid as well.